 The exhibition took us on a journey through the feminine themes of Power, Play, Drama, Gender, Passion, Love and Lust – described by von Unwerth as “facets of a prism through which I love to look at women”.
 Swedes don’t flinch when it comes to sex and all its different guises.
-If only other cities had such open views.
+If only other cities, such as London, had such open views.

 Up the stairs for lunch

 For lunch, it was the Skagen on Rye.
 The music was so good, I couldn’t stop Shazaming.
-Meanwhile, I was surrounded by different groups of people – some working on their laptops, one discretely on a conference call, others there to meet with friends, and many guests there to visit the exhibitions… Swedish, American, Asian, other Europeans.
-It’s one of most visited attractions in Stockholm… but without that frenetic touristy feeling.
+Meanwhile, I was surrounded by different groups of people – some working on their laptops, one discretely on a conference call, others there to meet with friends, and many guests for the exhibitions… Swedish, American, Asian, other Europeans.
+It’s one of most visited attractions in Stockholm… but without that frenetic touristy feel.

 Then it was down again via the other staircase, past the Wall of Fame, with images of internationally famous photographers taken by Swedish photographer Knut Koivisto, to the Zanele Muholi exhibition.

 Earlier in the year I had taken a course in ‘queer photography’ at the Photographers’ Gallery in London.
-The more we study a subject the more empathy, understanding and openness, we can have.
+The more we study a subject the more empathy, understanding and openness, this allows us to have.

 Christian Tagliavini – at the weekend

-I returned to Fotografiska for the opening of the third exhibition, The Extraordinary World of Christian Tagliavini.
+I returned to Fotografiska for the opening day of The Extraordinary World of Christian Tagliavini.
 A self-taught photographer, Tagliavini is also a graphic designer and a draughtsman.
 And his works reflect that.
 He was born in Switzerland and raised in Italy.

 Included were works from his most recent 1406 series as well as from 1503, which creatively redesign pictures from the Italian Renaissance period.
 Also showing were his Carte series, based on playing cards, and Voyages Extraordinaires, inspired by the adventure books of Jules Verne.